-Under section 10B(2)(a) a foreign dividend received by or accrued to a person is exempt from normal tax if that person (whether alone or together with any other company forming part of the same group of companies as that person) holds at least 10% of the total equity shares and voting rights in the company declaring the foreign dividend.
-The person qualifying for the exemption could, amongst others, be a natural person, a trust or a company, including a CFC.
-When the person is a company which forms part of a group of companies as defined in section 1(1),35 the direct holdings of the other companies in that group must be added together with that company's holding in determining whether the 10% threshold has been met.
+The person qualifying for the exemption under section 10B(2)(a) could, amongst others, be a natural person, a trust or a company, including a CFC.
+When the person is a company which forms part of a "group of companies" as defined in section 1(1),45 the direct holdings of the other companies in that group must be added together with that company's holding in determining whether the 10% threshold has been met.

-The term "equity share" is defined in section 1(1) as follows:
+The Act defines "equity share" in section 1(1) as follows: